ObiwanKenobee/burkina-faso/README.md

 ---

 ## Contact
-For inquiries or collaborations, please contact [Your Email Address].
+For inquiries or collaborations, please contact eugeneochako20@gmail.com.

 ---